-Resource HSR Build Alternative Cumulative Construction Impact CEQA Impact Cumulative Mitigation Hydrology and Water Resources Floodplains The HSR Build Alternative would not contribute to a cumulative impact.
+Resource HSR Build Alternative Cumulative Construction Impact CEQA Impact Cumulative Mitigation Hydrology and Water Resources · Floodplains The HSR Build Alternative would not contribute to a cumulative impact.
 Less than Significant None Required Surface Waters The HSR Build Alternative would not contribute to a cumulative impact.
 Less than Significant None Required Groundwater The HSR Build Alternative would not contribute to a cumulative impact.
 Less than Significant None Required Geology, Soils, Seismicity, and F Paleontological Resources Geology, Soils, Seismicity The HSR Build Alternative would not contribute to a cumulative impact.
 Less than Significant None Required Paleontological Resources The HSR Build Alternative would not contribute to a cumulative impact.
 Less than Significant None Required Hazardous Materials and Waste Hazardous Materials and Waste The HSR Build Alternative would not contribute to a cumulative impact.
 Less than Significant None Required Safety and Security Safety and Security The HSR Build Alternative would not contribute to a cumulative impact.
-Less than Significant None Required Socioeconomics and Communiti es Communities and Neighborhoods The HSR Build Alternative's contribution to the cumulative impact to communities from traffic disruption during construction would be cumulatively considerable under NEPA.
-Less than Significant (CEQA Only) CUM-S&C-MM#1 (NEPA only) CUM-N&V-MM#1 CUM-TRAN-MM#1 (NEPA only) Displacements and Relocations The HSR Build Alternative would not contribute to a cumulative impact.
+Less than Significant None Required Socioeconomics and Communiti es Communities and Neighborhoods The HSR Build Alternative's contribution to the cumulative impact would be cumulatively considerable under NEPA.
+Less than Significant CUM-S&C-MM#1 (NEPA only) CUM-TRAN-MM#1 (NEPA only) CUM-N&V-MM#1 (NEPA only) Displacements and Relocations The HSR Build Alternative would not contribute to a cumulative impact.
 Less than Significant None Required Economic Effects The HSR Build Alternative would not contribute to a cumulative impact.
-Beneficial None Required Station Planning, Land Use, and Development Station Planning, Land Use, and Development The HSR Build Alternative would not contribute to a cumulative impact.
+Beneficial None Required Station Planning, Land Use, and Development · Station Planning, Land Use, and Development The HSR Build Alternative would not contribute to a cumulative impact.
 Less than Significant None Required